Table of contents

 12. Give recognition where it’s due

-Beyond recognition, employees also want to have access to a broad range of rewards options and get a morale boost if they do.
-According to our 2024 State of Employee Recognition report, employees that have access to an expansive rewards marketplace are “61% more likely to feel a strong sense of belonging, and 60% more likely to say they feel meaningfully recognized at work.”
+Beyond recognition, employees also want to have access to a wide range of reward options and get a morale boost if they do.
+According to our 2024 State of Employee Recognition report, employees who have access to an expansive rewards marketplace are 61% more likely to feel a strong sense of belonging, and 60% more likely to say they feel meaningfully recognized at work.

 How Wesley uses Achievers to boost employee morale